devgateway/www.developmentgateway.org/blog_posts/2016-11-10-rdi-metrics.md

 Understanding how data will be used and by whom can help ensure data efforts are targeted and efficient.
 Similarly, in assigning weights, we wanted to ensure that the elements of the monitoring systems that will most affect the end user held the most weight in the final DP score.
 For this reason, the weight assigned to each criterion is anchored to how essential that element is to the experience of the end user; in the “Ease of Automatic Monitoring Data Extraction” category, for example, donor use of [open formats](https://www.data.gov/developers/blog/primer-machine-readability-online-documents-and-data) is more essential for the end user to make use of data than is the use of a standardized monitoring template, so it receives a higher weight.

-_Table 2: Weight for it- Prioritizing End User Experience_
+_Table 2: Weight for it -- Prioritizing End User Experience_

 {% inlineimage post-center 2 %}